zbenmo/yapy3c/docs/part_VI_various.md

 It is good that the function *f_a* did not have a side effect of changing our "global" *a*.

 But what if we actually did mean to have it the same variable *a*?
-We need to make it implicit.
+We need to make it explicit.

 ``` py
 a = 3